TrellixVulnTeam/swahilipython_SCMU/Doc/library/contextlib.rst

 Reusable context managers
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Distinct from both single use and reentrant context managers are "reusable" context managers (or, to be completely explicit, "reusable, but not reentrant" context managers, since reentrant context managers are also reusable).
+Distinct kutoka both single use and reentrant context managers are "reusable" context managers (or, to be completely explicit, "reusable, but not reentrant" context managers, since reentrant context managers are also reusable).
 These context managers support being used multiple times, but